tzweigle/TechBlog/Readme.md

 6. By right clicking any of the then shown tiles gives you further personalization options such as selecting size grouping tiles and even turning some tiles live.

 7. Following the same steps, you can access other customization options such as

-8. Background
+ - Background
-9. Colors
+ - Colors
-10. Lock screen
+ - Lock screen
-11. Themes
+ - Themes
-12. Start
+ - Start
-13. Taskbar
+ - Taskbar
-14. Next you will find the option to configure for convertible devices, incase your device can act as a tablet
+8. Next you will find the option to configure for convertible devices, incase your device can act as a tablet
-15. Right click start
+9. Right click start
-16. Click settings
+10. Click settings
-17. Click system
+11. Click system
-18. Select tablet mode
+12. Select tablet mode
-19. Here you can select how you wish to have the interface launch. your choices are use tablet mode, use desktop mode or use appropriate mode for the hardware.
+13. Here you can select how you wish to have the interface launch. your choices are use tablet mode, use desktop mode or use appropriate mode for the hardware.
-20. You can also elect to have a notification when theses changes happen.
+14. You can also elect to have a notification when theses changes happen.
-21. To set up the use of multiple desktops,
+15. To set up the use of multiple desktops,
-22. Click the task view button
+16. Click the task view button
-23. New desktop
+17. New desktop
-24. This will allow multiple fully customizes desktops for personal use or multiple usurers.
+18. This will allow multiple fully customizes desktops for personal use or multiple usurers.
-25. Lastly, it is important that you are familiar with your action center taskbar.
+19. Lastly, it is important that you are familiar with your action center taskbar.
 To customize the action center,
-26. Right start button
+20. Right start button
-27. Select settings
+21. Select settings
-28. Select system
+22. Select system
-29. Click notifications and actions.
+23. Click notifications and actions.
-30. Now you can select which items send you notifications as well as which action tiles are available in your quick select.
+24. Now you can select which items send you notifications as well as which action tiles are available in your quick select.

-#### **Warm up**
+### **Warm up**

-What is a UAC?
+#### What is a UAC?

-UAC stands for User Account control, this is the standard that Microsoft has introduced to differentiate what a user on a computer can do.
-When a user that has been given lower level permission on a specific machine attempt to do something that might cause data loss or harm
-A UAC alert pops up letting the user know they aren't an administrator.
+ * UAC stands for User Account control, this is the standard that Microsoft has introduced to differentiate what a user on a computer can do.
+When a user that has been given lower level permission on a specific machine attempt to do something that might cause data loss or harm a UAC alert pops up letting the user know they aren't an administrator.

-When did Microsoft introduce UAC?
+#### When did Microsoft introduce UAC?

-it was rolled out with windows vista.
+ * It was rolled out with windows vista.

-Is the experience the same in the host computer as in a Virtual machine?
+#### Is the experience the same in the host computer as in a Virtual machine?

-With my host computer and my VM, I am registered as an admin, which mean i am still alerted to changes being made but I am not prevented from doing so.
+ * With my host computer and my VM, I am registered as an admin, which mean i am still alerted to changes being made but I am not prevented from doing so.

 **-1.5 key concepts (class Notes)-**